-Because technology, data and information security is a top priority at Blackbaud, we maintain and continuously assess and strengthen our robust cybersecurity program.
+Because technology, data and information security is a top priority at Blackbaud, we maintain and continuously assess and strengthen our cybersecurity program.
 Comprehensive cybersecurity risk management, including identification, analysis and response to risks affecting our business and its customers, provides the foundation for our program.
 Our multi-level governance and risk management structure begins with our Operational Risk Compliance and Security ("ORCAS") Committee consisting of cross-functional management representatives throughout our Company.
 The ORCAS Committee receives detailed cybersecurity information from key security personnel and reports at least quarterly up through our Risk Steering Committee, which is made up of executives and senior management from various Blackbaud departments.
 The Risk Steering Committee reports at the regular quarterly meetings of the Risk Oversight Committee of our Board of Directors, whose duties include, among other things, oversight of risks related to information technology security.
-(See page 24 above for more information regarding the Risk Oversight Committee.)
-The Risk Oversight for cybersecurity risk oversight.
+(See page 27 above for more information regarding the Risk Oversight Committee.)
+The Risk Oversight Committee communicates as appropriate with the full Board of Directors, which is ultimately responsible for cybersecurity risk oversight.